 - Making meeting skills education available to everyone

 Often the basic meeting skills training doesn't look that different from the interventionist training used by other organizations.
 High-performing organizations teach people about using agendas, and managing time, and all those core skills.
-The difference is that when they teach employees how to use an agenda, for example, they provide examples of the specific agendas used in the organization and in their department, and then the people leave the classroom and see those agendas in action.
+The difference is that when they teach employees how to use an agenda, for instance, they provide examples of the specific agendas used in the organization and in their department, and then the people leave the classroom and see those agendas in action.

 They also don't just train one group of employees one time.
 Meeting skills training is a fundamental part of job skills training and available on an ongoing basis.